Dr. Shea Cox, Founder BluePearl Pet Hospice

 In addition to launching the first hospice and palliative care service integrated within a specialty hospital setting in 2012, she was the first to launch a nationwide Telehealth platform dedicated to quality of life and end of life support in 2017.

-In 2020, PetHospice was acquired by BluePearl Specialty + Emergency Pet Hospitals, a Mars Petcare company.
-Dr. Cox and her team will lead the expansion of hospice, palliative care and end-of-life services nationwide.
+In 2020, PetHospice was acquired by BluePearl Specialty + Emergency Pet Hospitals, a Mars Veterinary Health company.
+Dr. Cox and her team are leading the expansion of specialty-level, in-home pain management, hospice and palliative care, and end-of-life services nationwide.